 Keto Moroccan Carrot Dressing

-- Next add the dressing to the medium-sized bowl with the carrots, parsley, and cilantro.
+- In a salad bowl toss the carrots, parsley, and cilantro.

 - Place the salad in the refrigerator for at least 30 minutes to allow carrot salad to marinate.